BrettOrmsby/fris/README.md

 fris -t
 ```

-To change the colour theme of the code highlighting you can use one of the commands above and provide a valid theme name or use autocomplete in the picker to pick a theme.
-The colours that will appear in the terminal are not the exact same as those that are part of the theme because they must be converted to [ansi 256](https://www.ditig.com/256-colors-cheat-sheet).
+To change the colour theme of the code highlighting, you can use one of the commands above and provide a valid theme name, or use autocomplete in the picker to pick a theme.
+The colours that will appear in the terminal may not be the exact same as those that are part of the theme because the terminal may only support [ansi 256](https://www.ditig.com/256-colors-cheat-sheet).

 ## Help

-If you are using VSCode as a editor you can see what scopes a token belongs to using the [scope inspector](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide#scope-inspector).
+If you are using VSCode as an editor, you can see what scopes a token belongs to using the [scope inspector](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide#scope-inspector).

 1. Press <kbd>⌘</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> or <kbd>F1</kbd> to show the command palette.
 2. Type in `Developer: Inspect Editor Tokens and Scopes`